Dana College: Closure

+Post-closure activity

 In 2013, Midland University, experiencing increasing enrollment and considering expansion, leased the Dana campus with the option of purchasing it; the land was purchased instead by Frank Krejci, an Omaha developer, for $3.5 million, who then donated it to Ed Shada, an Omaha banker, to lead redevelopment of the campus.
 In 2016, Midland announced that it would not re-open the Dana campus, but would concentrate its expansion efforts in Fremont and Omaha.
 According to a Midland press release, high maintenance costs and "a complicated path to accreditation" dissuaded them from carrying through their plans for the Blair site.

-The land was to become the new home of Omaha's Grace University in 2018, after the school sold a large part of their campus to Omaha Public Schools.
-However, Grace too announced their folding at the end of the 2017–18 academic year and the move to Blair did not occur.
+The land was to become the new home of Omaha's Grace University in 2018, after the school sold a large part of its campus to Omaha Public Schools.
+However, Grace too announced its folding at the end of the 2017–18 academic year, and the move to Blair did not occur.
 In 2018, alumni and friends of Grace founded Charis University with the intent of occupying the Dana campus and becoming a spiritual successor to Grace.

+In 2018 Angels Share, a nonprofit organization, acquired the land.
+In cooperation in with The Metro Area Planning Agency and the City of Blair, portions of the campus have been sold off, while others have been redeveloped.
+The former residence halls have been converted into housing for young adults who have aged out of the foster care system.
+The former Dana Campus was converted into apartments, which opened in February 2024.